 Dental health is an important part of your pet’s overall health and wellness.
 Dental disease can affect all organ systems in the body, especially the heart, liver, and kidneys.
 Your pet’s teeth should be checked by a veterinarian at least once a year.
 The treatment of dental disease includes a thorough dental cleaning and polishing.
 Dental radiographs are optional, but strongly recommended.
-Radiographs (x-rays) help determine the severity of the condition and whether or not further treatment is necessary.
-Early treatment helps keep your pet healthy and limit the need for surgical extraction.

 The Finished Product

 After removing the tartar accumulation with an ultrasonic scaler, we saw that the gum tissue had receded, causing root exposure and periodontal pockets.
 Over time, that damage causes the teeth to become loose.
 Based on radiographs, tooth extraction was needed.

 7 Months After The Dental Cleaning and Extractions

 Gingival tissue heals quickly.
 In the above picture, we can see that the extraction sites have healed over with healthy, pink tissue.
 The remaining teeth that were cleaned and polished still have healthy gingival tissue supporting them.
 There are no signs of infection or other problems.
 A minimal amount of tartar has started to form but is not currently causing issues.

 Routine dental cleanings are important for the health and happiness of your pet.

 Each pet (dog or cat) is different.
 Some require yearly dental cleanings and others do not.
 Routine wellness exams will help us monitor your pet’s oral health and allow us to give you recommendations to help your pet stay happy and healthy.